Monday, October 31, 2011

 Happy Thanksgiving Canada!

 Today is the day that we take stock and count our blessing for all that we have.
 Later today we will be going to my Mom and Dads for turkey dinner.
-At this dinner will be my darling sister Jess, her husband Pat, my beautiful son Noel and Amanda as well as my husband and I. Allan and I lived without family on the west cost for about 12 years, so one of the things I am most thankful for is having my family here around me.
+At this dinner will be my darling sister Jess, my beautiful son Noel and Amanda as well as my husband and I. Allan and I lived without family on the west cost for about 12 years, so one of the things I am most thankful for is having my family here around me.
 I am blessed.

 I am thankful for getting to do what I love and for my store that nourishes my spirit.